wp-plugins/include/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Upgrade Notice ==

+= 3.1 =
+* Fixed bug: Lack of support for custom post types.

 = 3.0 =
 * Now works with Posts again.